CODE OF CONDUCT

 - I will ask my child to treat other players, coaches, fans, and officials with respect regardless of race, sex, creed, or ability.

 - I will help my child enjoy the youth sports experience by doing whatever I can, such as being a respectful fan and assisting with coaching.

 DENVER YMCA POLICIES

 In the event of an accident, injury, or incident, members and guests should contact a staff member immediately.
 First-aid kits are available at the Premises, along with automated external defibrillators.

 Proper dress for a family-friendly facility is expected at all times.
 Shirts, bottoms, and shoes are to be worn at all times, except in the pool and locker-room areas.
 Clothing with offensive, vulgar, or profane writing or pictures is not allowed.
 Athletic shoes (without black soles), shirts, and shorts are appropriate for gym and work-out areas.

 Cell Phones and Cameras

 Phone calls should be made only in designated areas, and use of electronics should not disrupt others.
-Cameras should not be used in locker rooms, restrooms, changing areas, or showers.
-When using a camera or other recording device, members and guests should be respectful of the privacy of others.
+Use of cameras is prohibited in locker rooms, restrooms, changing areas, and showers.
+When otherwise using a camera or other recording device, members and guests must be respectful of the privacy of others.

-The YMCA reserves the right to cancel classes due to insufficient registration or attendance or inclement weather conditions.
+Denver YMCA reserves the right to cancel classes and programs for any reason, including insufficient registration or attendance and inclement weather conditions.

 Data Security and Privacy